MAIN THEMES

 REVIEWS ABOUT THE ESSAYS

 “I appreciate this essay for reasons far beyond my being an admirer of Tarkovsky.
 You say exactly why we don't move completely out of the past, no matter how much we live in today.
-It is a delicate balancing act for the mind, to feel grateful for former experiences while reaching for new ones, especially those that can overcome a loss.”
+It is a delicate balancing act for the mind, to feel grateful for former experiences while reaching for new ones,

--D. Chorlton on the essay ''Secret Gardens''
+- D. Chorlton on ''Secret Gardens''

 REVIEWS ABOUT THE BOOK

-“I enjoyed [the read]—simultaneously very academic and well-written.”
+“I enjoyed [the read]—simultaneously very academic

-–Morris Berman, historian, social critic and author of Neurotic Beauty: An Outsider Looks at Japan
+of Neurotic Beauty: An Outsider Looks at Japan

 “The best tribute to a favorite manga and anime is to analyze it, delving into its influences, insights, and impact.
 Caroline Kerjean does this beautifully in her personal, passionate, powerful essay about Rose of Versailles (Lady Oscar).”